halbow/atomik/README.md

 ## Limitations

-The rename syscall only work if the source and destination are on the same filesystem.
+The rename syscall only work if the source and destination are on the same filesystem

 ## Acknowledgement